pymike00/tinychat/README.md

 - [x] GPT-4 Turbo
 - [x] GPT-3.5-Turbo
+- [x] Gemini Pro
 - [x] Mixtral 8x7B
 - [x] Mistral 7B
 - [x] Mistral Medium
 - [x] Cohere Chat

-*To use the models you will need an API Key from <a href="https://platform.openai.com/api-keys">OpenAI</a> / <a href="https://console.mistral.ai/user/api-keys/">Mistral</a> / <a href="https://dashboard.cohere.com/api-keys/">Cohere</a>.
+*To use the models you will need an API Key from [OpenAI](https://platform.openai.com/api-keys) / [Mistral](https://console.mistral.ai/user/api-keys/) / [Google](https://makersuite.google.com/app/apikey) / [Cohere](https://dashboard.cohere.com/api-keys/).
 Follow the links to get started!
 We chose to use the official Mistral API and not something like TogheterAI to explicitly support Mistral's open weights strategy.
 We will however implement a setting to change the API endpoints for those models arbitrarily soon.*

 <br>